Gman-Superfly/AKIRA/architecture_base/collapse/COLLAPSE_GENERALIZATION.md

 ### 6.3 The Hidden Pattern

 ```
-THE GENERALIZATION WAS ALWAYS THERE—HIDDEN IN THE DETAILS
+THE GENERALIZATION WAS ALWAYS THERE, HIDDEN IN THE DETAILS

 ┌─────────────────────────────────────────────────────────────────┐
 │                                                                 │